-\subsubsection{LLM-based VS. Human Judging}
+\subsubsection{LLM-based vs. Human Judging}

-The evaluation of multi-turn LLM dialogues has increasingly turned to LLM-as-a-judge frameworks, where a strong model (e.g. GPT-4) assesses response quality in place of human annotators.
-Recent benchmarks like MT-Bench and platforms such as Chatbot Arena employ LLM judges to rank chatbot responses, achieving evaluation at scale with high consistency and low cost \cite{zheng2023judging}.
-Indeed, studies have found that GPT-4 based evaluators can align with human preferences roughly 80\% of the time, approaching inter-annotator agreement levels \cite{zheng2023judging}.
-However, replacing human judgment introduces notable biases and limitations: an AI evaluator may display self-enhancement bias (preferring answers it or a similar model generated) and verbosity bias (rewarding unnecessarily long responses), among other systematic errors \cite{zheng2023judging}.
-Automated judges can also struggle with factual correctness and nuanced context - for instance, they might overlook subtle flaws or value judgments that a human reviewer would catch \citep{chen2402humans}.
-To mitigate these issues, researchers have proposed hybrid approaches that combine LLM-based scoring with human oversight.
-Examples include prompting AI judges with explicit rubrics or checklists to guide their evaluations, and incorporating periodic human-in-the-loop audits of model ratings.
-This way, the field hopes to leverage the scalability of LLM evaluators while maintaining reliability and fairness close to human standards.
+Multi-turn dialogue evaluation has increasingly turned to LLM-as-a-judge frameworks, where a strong model such as GPT-4 assesses response quality at scale.
+MT-Bench and Chatbot Arena exemplify this approach, achieving high consistency at low cost \citep{zheng2023judging}.
+GPT-4-based evaluators align with human preferences roughly 80\% of the time, approaching inter-annotator agreement levels \citep{zheng2023judging}.
+However, AI judges exhibit systematic biases---including self-enhancement bias (favoring outputs from similar models) and verbosity bias (rewarding unnecessarily long responses)---and can miss subtle factual errors or nuanced value judgments that human reviewers would catch \citep{chen2402humans}.
+To mitigate these issues, researchers have proposed hybrid approaches combining LLM scoring with human oversight, such as prompting judges with explicit rubrics and incorporating periodic human audits, aiming to preserve the scalability of automated evaluation while maintaining reliability closer to human standards.